trinidadb/platform-project-template/README.md

 - `src/tests/integration/:` Contains all integration tests.

 Integration tests will point to a test database.
-This is defined by the `NODE_ENV` variable.
+This is defined by the `APP_ENV` variable.
 Unit tests don't need to have this flag set as there shouldn't be any actual call to external resource (it violets the idea of a unit test).

 ```
 #package.json